captbaritone/webamp/packages/webamp-modern/src/maki/maki-bytecode.md

 This section contains a table of variable declarations.
 Later sections of the bytecode, like call opcodes, will reference variables via their offset into this table.

 These operate kinda like registers in that the compiler flattens all assignments out into a fixed size flat list.
-I'm not sure if the compiler tries to apply any optimizatinons to reuse them, or if there is simply a 1-1 mapping.
+I'm not sure if the compiler tries to apply any optimizations to reuse them, or if there is simply a 1-1 mapping.
 Note that Maki does not support recursion or lambdas, so this flat list is sufficient.

 1. A u32 indicating the length of the array/table.